Easy Sous Vide Chicken Thighs. I use modernist cooking techniques for an easy weeknight chicken dinner (after a few hours of sous vide cooking).

 Famous chefs use Modernist Cuisine to make the perfect meal.
 Me?
 I use it to get dinner on the table in ten minutes.

-Look at that – weeknight sous vide.
-Ten minutes of active time and I’m ready to serve chicken, with crackling crisp skin, perfectly cooked dark meat, and a tasty pan sauce.
+Look at that - weeknight sous vide.
+Ten minutes of active time and I’m ready to serve tender chicken with crackling crisp skin, perfectly cooked dark meat, and a tasty pan sauce.

 - Coffee filters or a fine mesh strainer

 - Bone-in chicken thighs

 - Fresh ground black pepper